 Since ISLa is closed under conjunction, we can incrementally refine the specification simply by adding individual input constraints until we are satisfied with the quality of the generated inputs or the value of the specification as a documentation measure.

-From the inputs generated from the XML grammar, about 50% are invalid due to an unbound prefix, and about 20% because of a mismatched tag.
+From the invalid inputs generated from the XML grammar, about 52% are invalid due to a mismatched tag, and about 22% because of an unbound prefix.
 Let us address these.

 2.1 Matching Tags